 - To provide opportunities for special populations to enjoy the benefits of physical activity

-- To create an environment which fosters a sense of accomplishment, satisfaction, and social interaction for its participants
+- To create an environment that fosters a sense of accomplishment, satisfaction, and social interaction for its participants

-Courses in the Physical Education Activity Program, which are listed as PYED courses in the catalog and timetable, are open to all university students.
+Courses in the PEAP, which are listed as PYED courses in the catalog and timetable, are open to all university students.
 All courses have mandatory attendance and participation policies.
 Some courses have an additional fee associated with them.
 Some courses meet at off-campus locations.
 Many courses require the purchase of mandatory equipment by the student.
 Courses are graded either A-F or S/NC.
 Courses are taught by UT staff, adjunct faculty, and graduate teaching associates.